CoffeeApp/Planning/README.md

 coffeeApp is inspired by and built for all coffee loving Wellingtonians. coffeeApp uses geolocation to show customers nearby coffee providers, show user ratings and process online orders. coffeeApp also offers a business-side application to display and manage online orders processed through the app.

-coffeeApp manages orders only but not payments.
+coffeeApp manages orders only and does not process payments.

+coffeeApp works from 3 seperate apps:

+customer-side: Martin, Hikurangi, George, Jock
+shop-side: Lisa, Thomas
+Api/ DB: Ben, Peter

 App link:

-You can find the currently deployed app at ????
+You can find each deployed app at:

+customer-side:
+shop-side:
+Api/ DB:

 ### Github workflow

 Master always has passing tests.
-Pull requests approved by <name>
+Pull requests approved by Scrum master.
 Features should be built on branches and the merged via pull request.
-Team Roles / Accountabilities

 ### Scrum master will: